Toddler development at 2-3 years: what’s happening

 Play is important because it’s how children learn.

-Your child enjoys playing with others, playing dress-ups, having tea parties, painting with their fingers or a brush, and playing ‘rough and tumble’.
-When your child plays with you or other children, you might find that your child is getting better at taking turns.
+Your toddler enjoys playing with others, playing dress-ups, having tea parties, painting with their fingers or a brush, and playing ‘rough and tumble’.
+When your toddler plays with you or other children, you might find that your toddler is getting better at taking turns.

-Telling stories, singing and reading are also fun things for your child to do at this age.
+Telling stories, singing and reading are also fun things for your toddler to do at this age.

 Everyday skills